individual-brain-charting/public_protocols/tonotopy/protocol/README.md

 ## Python version

-This protocol was developed in Python 3.6, using expyriment 0.9.0.
+This protocol was developed in Python 3.6, using Expyriment 0.9.0.

 ## Settings